| |

 The Beoley Parish Council donated a replica Foundation Stone, to mark the new millennium.
 The original had become severely weathered over the first 95 years of the life of the Hall and was almost impossible to read.

 2000 proved to be a busy year in terms of improvements to the Hall.
-New curtains were bought, the kitchen was re-fitted and new gas central heating was installed.
+New curtains were bought, t

 But 2001 proved to be another year of high expenditure.
 The disabled toilet facility was built, the main toilets were decorated and new double glazing was installed in the main porch.
 Part of the car park was also resurfaced.